The Divorce Law

-In order to get divorced you must be legally married.
+In order to get divorced, you must be legally married.
 The law of England and Wales does not recognise some foreign or religious marriage ceremonies.

 You cannot apply for a divorce until you have been married for one year.

 Depending upon which country(ies) your spouse and you live or have lived in, you may wish us to advise you on whether there are alternative jurisdictions where you could apply for a divorce.

 The mechanics of obtaining a divorce are usually quite straightforward, particularly if you both agree that the marriage or civil partnership is over.
 The difficulties tend to arise when resolving the practical issues, such as the manner and timing of the physical separation and the arrangements for children and finances.

 A Few Facts About No-Fault Divorce

 - The Divorce, Dissolution and Separation Act 2020 removes the need for one person to blame the other when wishing to divorce.